snakemi/pd2ndhd/README.md

 # Project Diva 2nd PPSSPP HD Texture Pack
 Compatible with English Patched 2nd and 2nd#<br>
 <h1>Instructions for use</h1><br>
-Download as ZIP and drag and drop to PPSSPP (only available on the latest PPSSPP commits as of writing this)<br>
+Download as ZIP and drag and drop to PPSSPP or open the zip in PPSSPP<br>
 or paste git contents to memstick\PSP\TEXTURES\ULJM05681 or NPJH50475<br>
 Some elements aren't made for 2nd# yet<br><br>
 <h1>What has been done:</h1><br>